opetchey/RREEBES/Meetings.md

 Meeting minutes for 2015 are archived [here](meeting_minutes_2015.md).

+# 11.10.2016 (minutes by Aurelie)

+## Attendance:
+Frank, Vanessa, Mikael, Ale, Owen and Aurelie

+## New papers:
+Frank will clear the list
+DeLong should be in the list

+## Progress:
+- Scheffer is loaded — and if some people are interesting to focus on some additional points (stochasticity and early warnings signals) discussed during the presentation, it is possible to explore them!
+- Mikael and Andrea started to work on DeLong’s paper.

+## Presentation
+Ale presents Vellend’s paper: Global Meta-analysis reveals no net change in local-scale plant biodiversity over time.

 # 20.09.2016 (minutes by Aurelie)
 ## Attendance:
 Frank, Owen, Mikael, Ale, Vanessa, Andrea & Aurelie